SainsburyWellcomeCentre/aeon_mecha/docs/using_online_dashboard.md

 ### Outside of SWC's intranet

-1) In a terminal, set up SSH local port forwarding to HPC-GW1 on a port that is not currently in use:
+1) In a terminal, SSH to the HPC using the SOCKS protocol to listen to a local port (here 9997) that is not currently in use:
-    `ssh -L 9998:hpc-gw1:22 jbhagat@ssh.swc.ucl.ac.uk`
+`ssh -D 9997 jbhagat@ssh.swc.ucl.ac.uk`

-2) In the browser, set up a proxy server with the SOCKS5 protocol to go to localhost (server 127.0.0.1) via the forwarded port (9998).
+2) In the browser, set up a proxy server with the SOCKS5 protocol to go to localhost (server 127.0.0.1) on the forwarded port (9997).
 (On Chrome this can be done via the "SwitchyOmega" chrome extension)

 ![SwitchOmega screengrab](switchyomega_chrome_extension.png)